Gaspare Galati, Honorary professor:

 Tracking (TWS) in surface radar

-Imaging in radar of surface with high resolution
+Imaging in the radar of surface with high resolution

 Multifunction Phased Array Radar